go101/immutable-value-proposal/README-v9.1.md

 func Print(values ...interface{}:reader) {...}

 // Some short declartions.
 The items on the left sides
 // are all variables.
-No ways to short delcare constants.
+No ways to short delcare finals.
 {
 	oldA, newB := va, vb:reader // newB is a reader variable